White Sox vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In three games as the favorite over the last 10 matchups, the White Sox have a record of 2-1.
+- In six games as the underdog over the last 10 matchups, the White Sox have posted a mark of 4-2.

-- In their last 10 games with a total, the White Sox and their opponents have failed to hit the over three times.
+- In their last 10 games with an over/under, the White Sox and their opponents have combined to eclipse the total seven times.

+- Oddsmakers have not posted a spread in any of the White Sox's past 10 matchups.

 White Sox Betting Records & Stats

-- The White Sox have won 54.5% of the games this season when they were the moneyline favorite (6-5).
+- The White Sox have been underdogs in 25 games this season and have come away with the win six times (24%) in those contests.

-- Chicago has a record of 4-1 when it has played as moneyline favorites with odds of -135 or shorter (80% winning percentage).
+- Chicago has a record of 5-17 in games where bookmakers have it as underdogs of at least -105 on the moneyline.

-- Based on this game's moneyline, the White Sox's implied win probability is 57.4%.

-- In the 37 games in which bookmakers have set an over/under for Chicago, it has combined with opponents to go over the total 20 times (20-14-3).
+- The moneyline set for this matchup implies the White Sox have a 51.2% chance of walking away with the win.

+- Chicago and its opponents have gone over the total this season in 21 of its 38 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.